django-cms/django-cms/docs/how_to/custom_plugins.rst

 * ``get_render_template``: A method that returns a template path to render the plugin with.

-In addition to those attributes, you can also define a :meth:`render` method on your sub-classes.
-It is specifically this :ref:`render` method that is the **view** for your plugin.
+In addition to those attributes, you can also define a :meth:`render` and/or :meth:`get_expiration` method on your sub-classes.

+The :ref:`render` method determines the template context variables that are used render your plugin.

+The :meth:`get_expiration` method is optional and is used to determine the period of validity of the content rendered by the plugin.
+A value of 0 means "do not cache".
+This method can return a future (TZ-aware) date and time or can simply return the number of seconds that the content is cache-able.

+This method is not required.
+By default, a plugin will not affect the cache- ability of the page it is on.
+In the `HelloPlugin` above, :meth:`get_expiration` was used to return 0 ("no-cache") because we want each visitor to see output that is specific to him or her, we need to tell the cms to not cache any pages where this plugin is used.

 ***************